nhsengland/llm-eval-monitor-framework/framework/README.md

 - `pip install -r ./requirements.txt`
 - Open `make_json.py` and update the version number to your new version
 - `python make_json.py`
-- Check to see if you need to prettify `terms.json` for human readability (the [Prettify JSON VS Code extension](https://marketplace.visualstudio.com/items?itemName=mohsen1.prettify-json) is useful here)
+- Check to see if you need to prettify `terms.json` for human readability (for example, the [Prettify JSON VS Code extension](https://marketplace.visualstudio.com/items?itemName=mohsen1.prettify-json) can be useful here)
 - Update the `CHANGELOG.md` to reflect your updates